jonmmar/maram-cc-site/_chapters/chapter2.md

 ---
-title: Chapter 2: Seeing Things That Aren’t There (And Missing What Is)
+title: "Chapter 2: Seeing Things That Aren’t There (And Missing What Is)"
 description: What if most of what we see was never there at all?
 This chapter explores the mind’s power to invent edges, fill gaps, and miss the obvious.
 permalink: /chapters/chapter2.html
 ---